HuntGlitch C# Project

 Step 2: Create a New Project

-- 2. Click “Add Project” and enter details.
+- 2. Click on the "Add Project" button.

-- 3. Enter the "Project Name" and "Deliverables" in the respective fields.
+- 3. Enter the Project Name and Deliverables in the respective fields.

-- 4. Click "Save" to create the project.
+- 4. Click Save to create the project.

 Step 3: View Your Project